tomburge/module-tf-aws-vpc/README.md

 | /25      | 3    | /28         |
 | /26      | 2    | /28         |
 | /27      | 1    | /28         |

+## What this module doesn't do

+No support for IPv6
+No support for IPAM